 Sail to San Pedro

+Then, if you want a real adventure and a slower mode of transportation, consider sailing.
 From different destinations in Belize, you can join multi-day sailing trips which have stayovers on different islands.
 This experience puts you on more scarcely populated islands that are much more primitive than San Pedro.
-Check out Raggamuffin’s 3 day Sailing trip (this one actually starts in Caye Caulker and ends in Dangriga).
+Contact us to help coordinate a trip for you!

 Make the Most of Your Belizean Vacation